Arizona Cardinals vs. Detroit Lions NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Cardinals stats and trends

-- Arizona has nine wins against the spread in 12 games this year.
+- Arizona has played 13 games, with nine wins against the spread.

-- The Cardinals have been favored by 13.5 points or more once this season and covered the spread.
+- This season, the Cardinals won ATS in their only game as a favorite of 13.5 points or more.

-- Arizona's games this year have hit the over on six of 12 set point totals (50%).
+- Arizona's games this year have hit the over in 53.8% of its opportunities (seven times in 13 games with a set point total).

-- Arizona is 7-1 against the spread and 8-0 overall in games when it records more than 27.2 points.
+- When Arizona puts up more than 27.2 points, it is 7-1 against the spread and 8-0 overall.

-- When Arizona churns out over 379.2 yards, the team is 6-1 against the spread and 7-0 overall.
+- Arizona is 6-2 against the spread and 7-1 overall when the team piles up more than 379.2 yards.

-- The Cardinals have turned the ball over 11 times this season, three fewer than the Lions have forced (14).
+- The Cardinals have 13 giveaways this season, while the Lions have 14 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Lions.